Aatrick/-NO-ROOT-battery-optimization/README.md

 ## doze mode optimization

+Doze mode reduces battery consumption by deferring background CPU and network activity for apps when the device is unused for long periods of time.
+Please do refer to the [official doze and standby page](https://developer.android.com/training/monitoring-device-state/doze-standby) from the android documentation

 Place the battery opt.bat file into the platform tools folder Open a command prompt in the platform tools and type ``adb devices``